Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 NaN,Inf, or coordinates outside the valid EPSG bounding box. - Maintain original geometry column names to preserve downstream schema contracts.

 Post-transformation validation prevents metric-scale offsets from propagating into spatial indexes.
-Validate coordinate bounds, precision decay, and geometric integrity immediately after projection shifts.
-Integrate topology checks to catch self-intersections or collapsed geometries introduced during CRS resampling.
+Validate coordinate bounds, precision decay, and geometric integrity immediately after the projection shift, and run topology checks to catch self-intersections or collapsed geometries introduced during resampling.
+The numeric deviation matrices behind these gates are standardized in Unit Conversion & Tolerance Thresholds; this step only enforces them.

 - Coordinate precision must not exceed